Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Numerical Experiments

-We construct a database that consists of all these 800 snapshots corresponding for each time instance, here we parameterize time.
-The full-order solutions of the two-phase flow case are obtained using the interFoam solver \cite{Deshpande2012} of OpenFOAM \cite{Weller1998}.
-The original snapshots at a few time instances are shown in \autoref{fig:two_phase_originalSnapshots} and here, the inlet region at the bottom left and outlet region at the bottom right of the domain can be depicted.
-We are interested in capturing the interface of two-phase flow and hence, we only consider the region of a domain where the interface evolves, for this reason, we neglect inlet and outlet regions(shown in \autoref{fig:two_phase_Shifted_snapshots}).
-Once we have the database, we randomly divide 80$\%$ of the database as a training set and the rest 20$\%$ as a test set.
-For the training of neural network shift-augmented transformation, we use training set parameters and their corresponding snapshots, and we choose the last snapshot (completely filled configuration) at t = 40s as reference configuration.
-The settings considered for the two neural network architectures for this test case are as shown in \autoref{table:Two-phase}.
+We construct a database consisting of 800 snapshots, each corresponding to a specific time instance, where time is parameterized.
+The discretized domain used for the two-phase flow test case is shown in Figure~\ref{fig:mesh}.
+The inlet and outlet are highlighted in green and red, respectively.
+We emphasize that fluid enters only through the inlet, while the outflow at the outlet is restricted.
+The full-order solutions of the two-phase flow case are obtained using the interFoam solver \cite{Deshpande2012} of OpenFOAM \cite{Weller1998}, which is based on the finite volume method (FVM).
+In Figure \ref{fig:velocity}, we show the velocity magnitude contours at times $t \in $ \{ 10, 20, 40\}.
+These plots illustrate the flow complexity and help characterize the convective field.
+The original two-phase flow snapshots at a few time instances are shown in \autoref{fig:two_phase_originalSnapshots} and here, the inlet region at the bottom left and outlet region at the bottom right of the domain can be depicted.
+We are interested in capturing the interface of two-phase flow and hence, we only consider the region of a domain where the interface evolves.
+For this reason, we neglect inlet and outlet regions, as depicted in \autoref{fig:two_phase_Shifted_snapshots}).
+Then, we randomly divide 80$\%$ of the database as a training set and the rest 20$\%$ as a test set.
+For training neural networks, we select the last snapshot (completely filled configuration) at t = 40s as the reference configuration and the settings considered for the two neural network architectures for this test case are as reported in \autoref{table:Two-phase}.
 InterpNet learns to reconstruct the reference configuration, shown in \autoref{fig:two_phase_Shifted_snapshots} (bottom right) at $t=40$.
-Here, we only shift y coordinates, ShiftNet learns the shift-operator which finds the optimal shift for a given parameter and is used to transport each snapshot to the reference frame as shown in \autoref{fig:two_phase_Shifted_snapshots}. \\
+In this case, since the interface primarily evolves in the y-direction, we incorporate shifts only in the y-coordinates of the spatial domain.
+ShiftNet learns the shift operator, which finds the optimal shift for a given parameter and is used to transport/map the original snapshot to the reference frame as shown in \autoref{fig:two_phase_Shifted_snapshots}. \\